NATroutter/NATLibs/README.md

 ![Sonatype Nexus (Repository)](https://img.shields.io/nexus/NATLibs-stable/net.natroutter/NATLibs?label=nexus%20-%20stable&server=https%3A%2F%2Fhub.nat.gs%2Fnexus%2F&style=flat-square)

 NATLibs is simple and powerful spigot plugin library that provides
-Easier and faster way to do things in code
+easier and faster way to do things in code i have made this library mainly
+for my personal use but if you want to use it feel free to do it

 </div>